How to Get a SOC Analyst Job

 For an online community of support in the hacker culture that includes meetup spaces, a conference, and a magazine whose namesake is from a Captain Crunch toy check out _______.

-Abit of “hacker history” but in some cities 2600 meetings are very much alive and well.
+A bit of “hacker history,” but 2600 meetings are alive and well in some cities.

 This relatively affordable conference meets in Las Vegas each year and draws recruiters looking for qualified IT professionals and is the pilgrimage for anyone in cybersecurity.